 Real-time GEOS satellite imagery in infrared, showing major weather systems.
 World countries borders overlaid for easier interpretation.

 MODIS satellite data: Snow extent in North America for the last eight days on a date in January, 2020.

 MODIS satellite data: Snow extent in Eurasia for the last eight days on a date in January, 2020.
 Record-breaking warm weather has resulted in anomalously little snow in the European plain of Russia.

 Real estate parcels and building footprints in Chartres, France, from the IGN ArcGIS REST web server.
 Check the property lines before buying a home in France!

-Data from hundreds of satellite sensors is now published online, completely free, as web-served layers that Manifold can utilize.
+Data from hundreds of satellite sensors and a vast array of government data is now published online, completely free, as web-served layers that Manifold can utilize.
 Many government agencies worldwide publish data as web served layers, including data such as real estate parcels and many other valuable layers.

 LiDAR is a technology that uses lasers to scan terrain from aerial platforms such as aircraft or drones.
 It generates massive amounts of data with very high precision.
 The following images show data from the same server used in the Example: Style Applied to an Image Server Image topic to show how to use a WMS web server and to apply Style and palettes.
 The data is LiDAR data for Charles County in the state of Maryland in the United States served by the state of Maryland.

 The image above, styled with a palette that is typical for terrain elevation displays, shows the incredible detail available in LiDAR data.
 The image below shows the same data with the Style dialog used to apply a palette that breaks terrain heights into distinct groupings.